-- 62 Section 5 examines how we participate in transformation in the world, and sets out some key Practices or approaches that will increase our effectiveness in being justice-seekers.
+- 23. The process behind this report has been rooted in conversations and listening.
+Section 2 of this report gives an overview of what we have to learn from our theology, our hymns, our past, our current practices and what matters to Methodist communities now. - 24.
+Section 3 identifies the key Principles that underpin our understanding of God's justice and what it means to seek justice.
+These are not exclusively Methodist, but have emerged from conversations across the Connexion.
+We hope these Principles will do three things: provide an anchor for us in God's justice in turbulent times; help us to articulate our call to justice, inside and beyond the Church; and give us tools for discernment and action, individually and collectively, as we continually face new challenges of injustice. - 25.
+Section 4 offers five Priorities for justice.
+These have emerged from reflection on conversations with Methodists, including global partners, people experiencing injustice and Methodist and other organisations, as well as learning from Scripture, hymnody and our past.
+Having Priorities does not mean that Methodists or Methodist churches should not campaign or work on other issues that are urgent, important locally or close to people's hearts.
+Instead it is an attempt to focus our collective voice and resources on a limited number of areas to increase our collective impact, whilst recognising that we will always seek to work ecumenically, and across faiths and wider civil society where we can. - 26.
+Section 5 examines how we participate in transformation in the world, and sets out some key Practices or approaches that will increase our effectiveness in being justice-seekers.
 These involve being with others, being humble in community, using power, seeking transformation, and prayer.
 These ways of being keep our actions for justice grounded in our faith, staying close both to God and to those who experience injustice.
-Local churches are often the locus for people's action, and this section of the report suggests ways in which the report can be embedded to help individuals and churches act justly and create synergy with connexionally-resourced justice work, as well as other networks, groups and coalitions. - 63 It is recommended that the Priorities, and if necessary the Principles and Practices, be reviewed every five years to ensure that they still meet the needs of the Methodist Church and the world, through a transparent participative process. - 64 The final section makes recommendations for embedding these proposals in the life of the Methodist Church.
+Local Churches are often the locus for people's action, and this section of the report suggests ways in which the report can be embedded to help individuals and churches act justly and create synergy with connexionally-resourced justice work, as well as other networks, groups and coalitions. - 27.
+It is recommended that the Priorities, and if necessary the Principles and Practices, be reviewed every five years to ensure that they still meet the needs of the Methodist Church and the world, through a transparent participative process. - 28.
+The final section makes recommendations for embedding these proposals in the life of the Methodist Church